kenylson23/lastortillas.cursor.2/replit.md

   - Added comprehensive interfaces for BuildOptions, PackageJson, ImageOptimizationOptions
   - Maintained 95% TypeScript coverage with JavaScript only where technically required
   - Enhanced developer experience with complete IntelliSense and type checking
+- July 16, 2025: FIXED ERR_MODULE_NOT_FOUND errors for Vercel deployment
+  - Identified module resolution conflicts in serverless functions
+  - Created tsconfig.vercel.json with proper CommonJS module system for Vercel
+  - Removed problematic .js extensions from TypeScript imports
+  - Simplified build process to use Vercel's native TypeScript compilation
+  - Created build-simple.js for streamlined frontend-only build
+  - Updated vercel.json to use simpler build command (node build-simple.js)
+  - Fixed all import paths in api/ and server/ directories for proper resolution
+  - Ensured all 6 serverless functions will compile correctly in Vercel environment